 Arrival in Vienna, Austria

-With Austria being at the center of Europe, there’s many ways to arrive to this country.
-If you’re flying internationally you’ll be arriving to Vienna International Airport (VIE).
+With Austria being at the center of Europe, there are many ways to arrive in this country.
+If you’re flying internationally you’ll be arriving at Vienna International Airport (VIE).
 From here the easiest transportation would be to hop on the City Airport Train, known as the CAT.
-A one-way ticket costs approx $13, and in 16 minutes will drop you off at Wien Mitte, close to city centre.
+A one-way ticket costs approximately $13, and in 16 minutes will drop you off at Wien Mitte, a train station close to the city center.
 From here you can walk, catch a taxi, or use the U-Bahn – the underground railway to get to your final destination.

-If you’re already in Europe there’s a chance you’ll be arriving by train.
-The main train station in Vienna is Wien Hauptbahnhof, located less than two miles from city centre.
-From here you can walk, catch a taxi, or use the U-Bahn (depending where you’re going U1 takes you into the centre).
+If you’re already in Europe there’s a chance you might be arriving by train.
+The main train station in Vienna is Wien Hauptbahnhof, located less than two miles from the city center.
+From here you can walk, catch a taxi, or use the U-Bahn (depending on where you’re going U1 takes you into the center).

 Or, if you’re like me, you’ll be coming to Vienna by bus!
 I hopped on FlixBus and took the short one-hour journey from Bratislava to Vienna and was dropped off at Vienna Erdberg, Vienna’s main international bus station.

 Please note, Uber does operate in Vienna.
 Make sure to download the app ahead of time in case you run into any issues with transportation.